 Nuclear energy is a highly efficient energy source.

-With Earth’s booming population requiring ever larger amounts of energy, nuclear energy may well be the most efficient way to keep up with the demand.
+With Earth’s booming population requires ever larger amounts of energy, nuclear energy may well be the most efficient way to keep up with the demand.
 The energy released from nuclear fission is 50 million times more powerful than ordinary chemical reactions, like those produced by burning fossil fuels.
 The small amount of fuel required to produce vast amounts of energy not only keeps nuclear energy cheap, but it also means that the Earth’s uranium deposits can potentially power humanity for centuries (at current consumption rates).

 Nuclear energy makes the world a safer place.

 Nuclear energy is a critical element for non-proliferation.
 In the 1980s, at the height of the nuclear arms race, there were 65,000 nuclear weapons.
 Today, there are 16,000 nuclear warheads thanks to the Megatons to Megawatts program, which converted the weapons’ grade uranium found in Russian warheads to nuclear fuel.
-The program also powered the US with 10% of its energy needs for twenty years – not a bad kickback for ridding the world of 500 tons of highly enriched uranium that would otherwise have been used in weapons of mass destruction.
-Potentially, the remaining 16,000 warheads could be used to power the entire US for 6 years.
+The program also powered the US with 10% of its energy needs for 20 years – not a bad kickback for ridding the world of 500 tons of highly enriched uranium that would otherwise have been used in weapons of mass destruction.
+Potentially, the remaining 16,000 warheads could be used to power the entire US for six years.
 If you’re a fan of disarmament, go nuclear.

 Nuclear poses health and environmental threats.

 We don’t have foolproof solutions for radioactive waste.
-Some containers leak, others explode, and both lead to environmental contamination.
+Some containers leak, others explode, and both can lead to environmental contamination.
 Uranium extraction is no less problematic.
-Uranium mining unearths toxic residues like radon that poison nearby air and water supplies.
+Uranium mining can potentially unearth toxic residues like radon that poison nearby air and water supplies.
 Such contamination is impossible to clean, persists for thousands of years, and has dire implications for human health.
 One Stanford University study notes an upswing in lung cancer cases in communities which lived near a large expanse of uranium mines.
 That’s bad news for residents of Texas, Wyoming, Utah, and Nebraska, where the US does most of its uranium mining.

 Taxpayers shoulder a heavy financial burden for the nuclear energy industry.

 Although the commercial nuclear energy industry is mainly privatized, the US government offers it generous support in the form of tax subsidies, low-interest loan guarantees, and liability caps.
 More than helping to fund the construction for nuclear reactors, the government has also committed the public to fund the nuclear industry’s accidents.
-Whereas fossil fuel companies are required by law to clean and restore any damage they cause at their own cost, nuclear companies are exempt from responsibility if the damage is too extensive – a strange exception given the fact that nuclear accidents are inevitably more expensive, more dangerous, and farther-reaching than oil spills.
+Whereas fossil fuel companies are required by law to clean and restore any damage they cause at their own cost, as of 2011, nuclear companies were exempt from responsibility if the damage is too extensive – a strange exception given the fact that nuclear accidents are inevitably more expensive, more dangerous, and farther-reaching than oil spills.